Gustavo Petro: Recall

 During his administration as mayor, Petro faced a recall process started by opposition parties and supported by the signatures of more than 600,000 citizens.
 After the legal verification, 357,250 signatures were validated, many more than legally required to start the process.
 On 9 December 2013, he was removed from his seat and banned from political activity for 15 years, by Inspector General Alejandro Ordóñez Maldonado, following the sanctions stipulated by the law.
 His sanction was allegedly caused by mismanagement and illegal decrees signed during the implementation of his waste collection system.
 This led to a protest which deemed the Inspector's move as controversial, politically biased and undemocratic.

 Despite being granted an injunction by the Inter-American Commission on Human Rights, which suspended the sanction imposed by Inspector General Ordóñez, President Juan Manuel Santos upheld the removal and Petro was removed from office 19 March 2014.
-For his temporary replacement, Santos appointed as Mayor the Labor Minister, Rafael Pardo.
+For his temporary replacement, Santos appointed as Mayor the Labor Minister, Rafael Pardo Rueda.
 On 19 April 2014, a magistrate from the Superior Tribunal of Bogotá ordered the president to obey the recommendations laid out by the Inter-American Commission on Human Rights.
 Petro was reinstated as mayor on 23 April 2014 and finished his term.

 2018 presidential campaign

 In 2018, Gustavo Petro was again a presidential candidate, this time getting the second best result in voting counting in the first round on 27 May, and advanced to the second round.
 His campaign was run by publicists Ángel Beccassino, Alberto Cienfuegos and Luis Fernando Pardo.
 A lawsuit was filed by citizens against Iván Duque, Petro's right-wing opponent, alleging bribery and fraud.
 The news chain Wradio made the lawsuit public on 11 July, which was presented to the CNE ('Consejo Nacional Electoral', National Electoral Council, by its acronym in Spanish).
-The state of the law suit will be defined by the Magistrado Alberto Yepes.
+The state of the lawsuit will be defined by the Magistrado Alberto Yepes.

 Petro's platform emphasized support for universal health care, public banking, a rejection of proposals to expand fracking and mining in favor of investing in clean energy, and land reform.
 Before the runoff, Petro received endorsements from senator-elect Antanas Mockus and senator Claudia López Hernández, both members of the Green Alliance.

 In the second round of voting, Duque won the election with more than 10 million votes, while Petro took second place with 8 million votes.
 Duque was inaugurated on 7 August; meanwhile, Petro returned to the Senate.
 He served until the inauguration of a new congress in 2022.

 Petro received death threats from the paramilitary group Águilas Negras.